TobiasFranek/webuntis/docs/BasicUsage/Querys.md

 ## Repositories

-every Repository has custom method the default Repository has these 2 methods:
+every Repository has custom methods the default Repository has these 2 methods:

 ```php
 $query->get('Students')->findAll();